meisampw1384/meisampw1384/README.md

 ## Hi there 👋

-I’m **Meysam**, a software enthusiast with a passion for technology.
-I’m currently studying at Isfahan University of Technology and enjoy exploring various aspects of software development.
+I'm **Meysam**, a software enthusiast with a passion for technology.
+Currently studying at Isfahan University of Technology, I enjoy exploring various aspects of software development, with a keen interest in both development and networking.

 ### Languages and Tools